Finding a property

 The first step is to contact us by telephone or email to provide us with brief details about yourself and about the type of property you are ideally looking for.
 We will then match your criteria to suitable properties that we have available (unless you have seen one of our properties already) and arrange a mutually convenient time for you to view.
 We may have a video viewing you can see also.
 It is wise to start looking for a new rented property approximately one month before you wish to move, since properties are viewed and reserved quickly and it is unlikely that a landlord will hold a property for you unless you are able to move in within a one month period (subject to available date of the property).

+Please contact us by email, WhatsApp or telephone to request a viewing of a property you have seen advertised.
 Viewings will be arranged at times to mutually suit, including early evenings and Saturdays (subject to availability).
 All of our prospective tenants are invariably accompanied on viewings, which allows us to answer any questions that you may have about the property or the Terms of letting.

-Should you withdraw from the application and/or provide misleading information about your circumstances or references, the Holding Deposit paid may be retained by us and not refunded.
 Should you have any concerns regarding your circumstances or references, please contact us to discuss prior to payment so we can advise you.

 Second application forms for our referencing company will then need completing if the landlord proceeds with your application.